 The Chemotherapy service is led by a Senior Sister who is supported by her deputy's.
 We work closely with the Systemic Anti- Cancer Treatment Clinical Nurse Specialist and her community team to provide an extended service.
 The oncology and haematology service consists of Specialist Clinical Nurses who work closely with the Consultants and the Chemotherapy Nurses.

-As a trust we support a number of overseas applicants into UK based roles.
+As a trust we are support a number of overseas applicants into UK based roles.

 Our DCHFT Job Description and Person Specification (attached) tells you all about this role, what to expect and what is needed to succeed.
 When completing your application please make sure to tell us how your experience and skills fit the person specification.